Automated SpectroPhotometric Image REDuction (ASPIRED): Spectral Reduction

-When a standard spectrum is wavelength calibrated, it can be compared against literature values to obtain the sensitivity function of the detector.
-All the standard stars available in \textsc{iraf}\footnote{\url{https://github.com/iraf-community/iraf/tree/main/noao/lib/onedstds}} and on the ESO webpage -- \textit{Optical and UV Spectrophotometric Standard Stars}\footnote{\url{https://www.eso.org/sci/observing/tools/standards/spectra.html}} are available on \textsc{ASPIRED}.
-See Appendix ~\ref{appendix:standards} for the complete listing of the standard stars and the respective data source.
 The calibration can be done in either AB magnitude or flux density~(per unit wavelength).
 The two should give similar results, but the response functions found would not be equivalent because fitting to magnitudes is in logarithmic space and smoothing~(see below) will have a different effect compared to flux fitting.

-\subsection{Smoothing}
+\subsubsection{Smoothing}

 A Savitzky-Golay smoothing filter\footnote{\url{https://docs.scipy.org/doc/scipy/reference/generated/scipy.signal.savgol_filter.html}}~\citep[hereafter, SG-filter]{1964AnaCh..36.1627S} can be applied to the data before computing the sensitivity curve.
-This function works by fitting low-order polynomials to localised subsets of the data to suppress noise in the data at each point interval.
-It is similar to the commonly used median boxcar filter, but uses more weighted information to better retain information while removing noise.
-This can be used independently or with continuum fitting (see below), which uses a LOWESS filter.
-By default, the SG-filter removes only significant noise~(e.g.\ those from unsubtracted cosmic rays).
+This function works by fitting low-order polynomials to localized subsets of the data to suppress noise in the data at each point interval.
+It is similar to the commonly used median boxcar filter but uses more weighted information to retain information better while removing noise.
+This can be used independently or with continuum fitting (see below).
+By default, the smoothing is turned off, and when it is used it is defaulted to remove only significant noise~(e.g.\ from unsubtracted cosmic-rays).

-\subsection{Continuum Fitting}
+\subsubsection{Continuum Fitting}

-By default, the continuum of the standard spectrum is found for deriving the sensitivity curve.
-This process is used after the smoothing procedure~(if performed).
-The continuum is found by fitting the standard spectrum with a LOWESS function as described in Sec.~\ref{sec:extract}.
-This can remove any outlying random noise as well as the absorption lines when computing the sensitivity.
-Users are reminded to be cautious with this procedure as the removal of the absorption features in computing the sensitivity function can significantly affect the flux calibration near the absorption features.
+It is optional for the sensitivity function to be derived from the continuum of the standard spectrum.
+This removes absorption lines in the standard spectrum.
+This process is strongly dependent on both the resolution of the literature and the observed standards, as well as the absorption lines present in them.
+The continuum is found using the \textsc{specutils}'s \texttt{fits\_continuum}.
+This can remove any outlying random noise and absorption lines when computing the sensitivity.
+Users are reminded to be cautious with this procedure as removing the absorption features in computing the sensitivity function can significantly affect the flux calibration near the absorption features.